mdn/content/files/en-us/web/javascript/reference/operators/import/index.md

 Returns a promise which fulfills to a [module namespace object](#module_namespace_object): an object containing all exports from `moduleName`.

-The evaluation of `import()` never synchronously throws an error. `moduleName` is [coerced to a string](/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#string_coercion), and if coercion throws, the promise is rejected with the thrown error.
+`import()` never synchronously throws an error.
+For example, `moduleName` is [coerced to a string](/en-US/docs/Web/JavaScript/Reference/Global_Objects/String#string_coercion), and if coercion throws, the promise is rejected with the thrown error.
+Similarly, if `moduleName` refers to a module that doesn't exist, the promise is rejected with the thrown error.

 ## Description